Novel Coronavirus 2019 Health Alert

 We may ask you to do some or all of the following:

-- Complete a screening questionnaire with one of our Reception Team prior to proceeding to the consultation room;
+- Complete a health screening questionnaire prior to proceeding to the consultation room;

 - Wait in your car or outside the premises until the doctor/physiotherapist is ready to see you;